crate/cratedb-guide/docs/integrate/kafka/index.md

 * **Buffering & decoupling** – Kafka absorbs bursty writes and isolates producers from database load.
 This is particularly useful when it comes to heavy-load ingestion scenarios.
 * **Scalability end-to-end** – Partitioned topics and a sharded cluster let you scale producers, brokers, consumers, and CrateDB independently.
 * **Near-real-time analytics** – New events are available in CrateDB seconds (or even milliseconds) after production, exposed via SQL to standard BI tools.
-* **Operational resilience** – Use Kafka as a durable buffer between CrateDB and data producers.
-Idempotent upserts (exactly-once semantics) reduce data-loss and duplication risks.
+* **Operational resilience** – Use Kafka as a durable buffer between producers and CrateDB.
+Idempotent upserts reduce duplication risks and improve recovery from retries.

 ## Common Ingestion Options